genevera/docker-elasticdump/readme.md

 Docker binary wrapper around [elasticsearch-dump](https://github.com/taskrabbit/elasticsearch-dump)

-I have forked the sherzberg/docker-elasticdump because the repository on Docker Hub only provides the *latest* tag.
-I need to ensure the version of Elasticdump I am using.
+I have forked the cogniteev/docker-elasticdump because it is out of date.
+I need to ensure the version of Elasticdump I am using is more current.

 Build Status
 ------------